WSE-research/LinguaF/README.md

-# LinguaM
+# LinguaF

-**LinguaM provides an easy access for researchers and developers to calculate famous computational linguistics measures**
+**LinguaF provides an easy access for researchers and developers to calculate famous computational linguistics measures**

 ## Usage